10 Ways to Stay Hydrated While Working From Home

 6. Eat oatmeal for breakfast.

 Here’s a hydrating hack that might surprise you: Eating one bowl of oatmeal is equivalent to drinking about one cup of water.
 When oats cook, they absorb the water or milk they’re paired with.
 That water or milk is then available for your hydrating pleasure.
 Another positive note, if oats are sealed in a container, they can last one to two years.
-That means less trips to the grocery store!
+That means fewer trips to the grocery store!

 7. Bring on the milk.